 Book clubs have always been such a wonderful part of being a reader for me.
 They’ve enhanced my reading life in so many ways — giving me community as a new mom, having spirited and vulnerable discussions about books and life and just making a hobby that is typically pretty solitary to be social.
-(Sidenote: I really miss meeting with my book club in person right now…can’t wait til it is safe again)

 I have mostly always started my own book clubs but there have been times that I just didn’t want to have the responsibility of running one so I wanted to find book clubs near me that were already established and slip right in rather than having to organize.

 So maybe that’s you — you want to know how to find a book club near you vs creating one out of thin air.
 Fortunately I’ve gotten good at finding them too for myself and for readers who have always said “I WANT TO BE IN A BOOK CLUB BUT I DON’T KNOW HOW TO FIND A BOOK CLUB IN MY AREA.”